 On each square of batting, transfer the markings from your template.
 Place the template on top of a batting square, aligning all the edges.
 Use a fine tip marker that is close to the color fabric you will be using or a vanishing ink fabric marker or tailor's chalk.
 Place the tip of whatever fabric marking tool you are using through each hole on the template, marking the batting in the process.
 Continue through the pile of batting squares until they are all marked.Continue to 5 of 9 below.

 05 of 09

 Pick up a fabric square and a batting square.

 Place the batting on the wrong side of the fabric, aligning all the edges.

-Sew across each square starting at the center marking, through the mark in from the edge, to the opposite side.
+Sew across each square starting at the center marking, through the mark from the edge, to the opposite side.
 Repeat so you have sewn across both sides of the fabric forming a cross that intersects in the center of the square.
-If you need assistance sewing a straight line across the fabric, set up a seam guide on the sewing machine.
+If you need assistance sewing a straight line across the fabric, set up a sewing machine seam guide.

 Without putting the batting and fabric square down, fold the fabric so the right sides of the fabric are together along one of the first quilting lines.

 Sew from the marking that is one inch from the top center marking to the center marking that is several inches from the edge, creating a dart.

 Although you do not normally back-stitch at the end of a dart, in this case, the back-stitched darts secure the pointed end of the dart, as the batting absorbs any bulk that the back-stitching may create.
 Plus it is much faster than tying off the thread ends.